-If eye drops and laser treatment cannot lower eye pressure and keep it stable then trabeculectomy surgery may be considered.
+If eye drops and laser treatment cannot lower your eye pressure and keep it stable then trabeculectomy surgery may be considered.
 Only five per cent of people with glaucoma require trabeculectomy surgery.
-This surgery creates a new, permanent drainage channel in the eye and lowers pressure.
+This surgery creates a new, permanent drainage channel in your eye and lowers pressure.
 The new channel is made on the white part of your eye (the sclera), underneath your upper eye lid.
 Continued use of glaucoma drops is not normally needed following this surgery but your ophthalmologist will let you know what would be best for you.
 Your specialist will discuss with you which is the best method, drops, laser treatment or surgery to reduce your pressure and keep it stable.

 Acute angle closure glaucoma

 Acute glaucoma is much less common than POAG.
-Acute angle closure glaucoma happens when there is a sudden and more complete blockage to the flow of aqueous fluid from the eye.
+Acute angle closure glaucoma happens when there is a sudden and more complete blockage to the flow of aqueous fluid from your eye.
 This is nearly always very painful and causes permanent damage to your sight if not treated promptly.

-In acute angle closure glaucoma, the pressure in the eye rises rapidly.
+In acute angle closure glaucoma, the pressure in your eye rises rapidly.
 This is because the outer edge of the iris and the front of the eye (cornea) come into contact, which stops the aqueous fluid from draining away through the trabecular meshwork as normal.
 This can happen in one or both eyes but it is rare for both eyes to have an attack at the same time.